 In this two week section you will deepen your own personal understanding of yoga through yoga asana, pranayama and meditation.
 Plus investigation of the history and philosophy of the ancient yogis will be introduced.
 In-depth anatomy and physiology labs will support understanding of alignment and compassion.
 The principles in Hatha Yoga, Ashtanga Yoga will be focused through the lens of Ayurveda.
 (125 hour Training)

-Part 2 – Mudita, Karuna and Upekkha - Cultivating the Heart of a Teacher
+Part 2 – Mudita, Karuna and Upekkha - Cultivating the Heart and Wisdom of a Teacher

 Monday, June 8th to Saturday, June 20th, 2015

 In the second two week section, the techniques of teaching will be studied, practised and refined.
 The methodology of teaching, the art of sequencing, the techniques of assisting and short term/long term lesson planning will be studied.
 There will be indepth study of philosophy through the ancient texts of The Bhagavad Gita and The Yoga Sutras.
 More detailed work in Ayurveda will be undertaken to cultivate a teacher’s perspective of long term change for students.
 (125 hour Training)